“Customers that used to have to shop in stores must now want to shop” – IHL

 Drop Shipping As a Solution to Out of Stocks

-There are three parts to developing a strategy to deal with out of stocks.
+In mastering how to drop ship successfully, there are three parts to developing a strategy to deal with out of stocks:

 - First, make sure inventory information is accurate and as close to real time as possible before the customer buys a product.
 This involves investing in things such as advanced distributed order management systems, RFID, computer vision, and better forecasting tools to make sure that a retailer’s supply chain and store inventory are as up to date and accurate as possible.